Victor-UVA/asv_arov_router/README.md

 ## [robot_localization](http://docs.ros.org/en/jade/api/robot_localization/html/index.html)
 Used to transform the GPS info from the USV into the robots' global frame.
+No longer needed, but might be useful in the future.

 - ```sudo apt install ros-jazzy-robot-localization```
 - Go [here](http://www.ngdc.noaa.gov/geomag-web) to get magnetic declination for input (at Chris Greene Lake: 9° 49' W  ± 0° 22' -> 0.17133316072 rad) and add it to the ```bluerov_launch.xml``` file

 # Running Things
+## Hardware Setup
+- Power on USV and turn on its computer
+- Power on and seal up BlueROV
+- Connect BlueROV tether to the USV
+- Set up router with NETGEAR21 and connect ground station to it (if USV doesn't connected automatically, get a screen)
+    - Password: breezygadfly716
+    - Set ground station IP to 192.168.1.35
+- Run ```ssh maddy@192.168.1.4``` to connect to USV from ground station to run the neccessary commands below

 ## gscam2 Node Connected to BlueROV Camera
 ### To Get Video on USV
 - ```export GSCAM_CONFIG="udpsrc port=5601 ! application/x-rtp, payload=96 ! rtph264depay ! avdec_h264 ! decodebin ! videoconvert ! video/x-raw,format=RGB ! queue ! videoconvert"```